bharathraj-A-sec/DESIGN-OF-ACTIVE-LOW-PASS-HIGH-PASS-AND-BAND-PASS-FILTERS-USING-OP-AMP/README.md

                  Let Ri = 10 KΩ, then Rf = 5.86 KΩ

 ## BAND PASS FILTER
 A band pass filter has a pass band between two cutoff frequencies fH and fL such that fH > fL.
 Any input frequency outside this pass band is attenuated.
 There are two types of band-pass filters.
 Wide band pass and Narrow band pass filters.
 We can define a filter as wide band pass if its quality factor Q <10.
 If Q>10, then we call the filter a narrow band pass filter.
 A wide band pass filter can be formed by simply cascading high-pass and low-pass sections.
-The order of band pass filter depends on the order of high pass and low pass sections.
+The order of band pass filter depends on the order of high pass and low pass sections

 ## CIRCUIT DIAGRAM:
 ## BANDPASS FILTER